Tenghilan: Dondomon Waterfall

 The Dondomon Waterfall is located in Kampong Rani and was a place for tourist attraction and by just at the route to Kampong Kayangat.
 Then, you will hear the water pouring from the road nearby and tracking the primary wood to that place.
 The mist humidifier with the natural environment is a beautiful place for those friends, visitors, and family recreation and picnic as well.

-Bukit Merlin @ Bukit Morokoling
+Bukit Merlin at Bukit Morokoling

 The Merlin hill, known as Morokoling Hill, is a hiking spot located in Kampong Saradan, Tenghilan.
-The distance between Tenghilan town and Merlin hill is 5 kilometers, while from Risda route takes 7 kilometers distance to reach on the top of Merlin hill.
+The distance between Tenghilan town and Merlin hill is 5 kilometres, while from Risda route takes 7 kilometres distance to reach on the top of Merlin hill.
 Merlin Hill was named after a British navy landed in Kampung Saradan during the First World War that led by its captain HM Merlin.
 The Merlin hill is an attraction for visitors to climb and is ideal for entertaining outdoor sports for exercise.